 If you have provided us with your postal address, we may send you direct mail about our work or invitations to our events, unless you have told us that you do not want to receive such information via this channel.
 You may change your direct mail preferences by contacting us at email@example.com

 We will not sell your personal information to any third parties or external organisations.

 Sharing your information with our supporting charities

-Donations from our patrons are paid, at the option of the donor, to either the National Gallery Trust (NGT), a registered UK charity which exists to support the Gallery, or the American Friends of the National Gallery, London Inc. (AFNGL), a US not-for-profit organisation which exists to support and assist the Gallery.
+Donations from our patrons are paid, at the option of the donor, to either the NGT or AFNGL.
 Other donations for the support of the Gallery may also be paid, if the donor wishes, to either the NGT or AFNGL.
-Where necessary, the Gallery shares data of patrons (and other donors) with the NGT or the AFNGL, to enable those organisations to collect and process donations and deal with any associated tax issues in relation to those donations.
+Where necessary, we may share data of patrons (and other donors) with the NGT or AFNGL, to enable those organisations to collect and process donations and deal with any associated tax issues in relation to those donations.